microsoft/PowerToys/README.md

  - Added locks to some terms (like the name of some utilities) so that they aren't localized.
  - Fixed some shortcuts not being shown properly in the Flyout and Dashboard.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
+ - Updated image for Color Picker and outdated animations for utilities in OOBE.
+Thanks [@niels9001](https://github.com/niels9001)!

 ### Documentation